Carrots Are Orange

 The Little Yellow Leaf

-A sweet book about a leaf not quite ready to take the leap of falling from an oak tree as the autumn season begins.
+A sweet book about a leaf not quite ready to leap falling from an oak tree as the autumn season begins.
 Even as the leaf sees other leaves floating by, he is still not ready.
 This book highlights the challenge of facing the unknown.

 It can be frightening.
 It is okay to wait until you’re ready.
-With the help of a scarlet leaf also still clinging onto a branch, through friendship and encouragement, the yellow leaf makes the leap.
+With the help of a scarlet leaf still clinging onto a branch, the yellow leaf leaps friendship and encouragement.
 The story and its illustrations are captivating to both children and adults.

 Courage books Peep